marcglasberg/asyncredux.com/flutter/basics/state.md

 <hr></hr>

-Now that we know how to create the state, let's see next how to create the Async Redux **store** that will hold it.
+Now that we know how to create the state, let's see next how to create the AsyncRedux **store** that will hold it.